Zao (American band): The third era (2003–2006)

 In 2004, Zao released The Funeral of God — a concept album that imagined a world where God had chosen to abandon mankind.
 Ferret heavily advertised the album, the group made their first music video (for "The Rising End"), and went on several tours of the US, resulting in the biggest selling Zao album to date.
 Though they had played a few shows there before, Zao did their first-ever extensive European headlining tour with this lineup.
 Shawn told the band he would be leaving just before the "Praise the War Machine" US headlining tour, but he did complete the tour.
 The sold-out show at Glasshouse in Pomona, CA was filmed for the band's in-the-works DVD.
 Longtime friend, tour manager, and former Pensive member Marty Lunn took over the bass position before Zao co-headlined the "City of Champions" tour with The Juliana Theory.
 The following year, Stephen Peck told the band he was quitting two weeks before they were set to leave for the UK to tour with Bleeding Through.
 Scrambling to find a replacement, the group hired local drummer Jeff Gretz.
-Weydant worked close by to Gretz's place of employment and evidently left Gretz a note that the band needed a drummer.
+Weyandt worked close by to Gretz's place of employment and evidently left Gretz a note that the band needed a drummer.
 The UK tour was followed by the "Strhess Tour" across the US in the summer of 2005 with Bleeding Through, Darkest Hour and Misery Signals.
 The Los Angeles and San Diego shows were recorded for the upcoming DVD.
 In 2005, the band released their DVD, The Lesser Lights of Heaven, mapping their history up till that point, having members from different bands, including: Don and Ryan Clark (Demon Hunter, Training for Utopia), Bruce Fitzhugh (Living Sacrifice), Chris McLane (Stretch Arm Strong), Jimmy Ryan (Haste the Day, Trenches), and CJ Anderson (Sinai Beach), as well as Ferrett Music's staff and Roy Culver of Solid State Records.